-Next steps: How would you counsel a new believer to beware of the devil's attacks and to resist him when necessary?
-Talk with a Christian friend about this question.
+Next steps-Preparation: How would you counsel a new believer to beware of the devil's attacks and to resist him when necessary?
+Make sure this is your own practice every day.

 7 Only God Could Redeem Us

 None of them can by any means redeem his brother, Nor give to God a ransom for him- For the redemption of their souls is costly, And it shall cease forever- That he should continue to live eternally, And not see the Pit.
 Psalm 49.7-9